-Wall mount units are designed to be mounted directly onto a wall without the need of cutting a large hole as is necessary with flush mount units.
+The Wall mount unit is designed to be mounted directly onto a wall without the need of cutting a large hole as is necessary with flush mount units.
+It can be mounted outdoors using a DoorKing architectural style mounting post (P/N 1200-037 and 1200-038) or in a lighted-covered kiosk for example.
 Be sure the unit is mounted securely and is not subject to vibration from closing doors or gates.